 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- adj.
-Happening without warning; unforeseen: a sudden storm.
+- adjective Happening without warning; unforeseen.

-- idiom. all of a sudden Very quickly and unexpectedly; suddenly.
+- idiom (all of a sudden) Very quickly and unexpectedly; suddenly.

 - Happening without notice, instantly and unexpectedly; immediate; instant.